seespine-2022/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [x] Unit tests have passed.
 - [ ] Integration tests have passed.
 - [ ] End to end test has passed.
 - [ ] Vulnerability scanning has passed.
+(Dependabot & /security in a comment in this PR)

 ### Checklist Reviewer